 Between the 1.6 and 2-litre diesels, the fact the latter is 40bhp more powerful yet apparently will go just 5.4 fewer miles on every tank of diesel tells you what you need to know.
 Yet while the 1.6 needs 10.7sec to reach 62mph, the 2-litre is claimed to do it in 8.6sec.
 Our testing resulted in an 8.9sec run, but that’s still a night and day differential.

-The 2.0-litre motor is brand new and boasts an excellent spread of refined torque.
+The 2.0-litre engine arrived with the 2016 facelift and boasts an excellent spread of refined torque.
 It’s only noisy right at the top end in that realm around 5000rpm where normal drivers never stray, or if you stand outside the car.
 For almost all occupants almost all of the time, it is more than sufficiently refined.

 The 1.0-litre TFSI, 1.5-litre TFSI and 2.0 TFSI petrol engines are all very strong performers, offering plenty of flexibility, excellent throttle response and consistent power delivery.